Best Physiotherapy Exercises for Knee Pain Relief at Home

 Knee pain is a frequent complaint among individuals of all ages.
 Whether brought on by injury, arthritis or just everyday wear and tear, it can make walking, climbing stairs or even sitting a challenge.
 The good news is, a number of physiotherapy exercises for knee pain can help to ease pain, gain in mobility and strength the muscles around your knee – all from the comfort of home.
 These routines aim to strength, flexibility and stability.
 It’s always best to check with a physiotherapist before getting started, especially if your pain is intense or chronic.

-Why Physiotherapy Exercises Work
+Why Physiotherapy Exercises for Knee Pain Work

 Straight Leg Raises